 Outdoor Travel Tips For Families – Having a family as large as ours means that the logistics of preparing for an outdoor travel adventure can become quite daunting.
-Fortunately for us, mainly through trial and error, it has become second nature.
-Our number one tip is the well-worn adage that “traveling light” is way better than becoming stressed about having it all packed.
+Fortunately for us, it has become second nature, largely through trial and error.
+Our number one tip is the well-worn adage that “travelling light” is much better than being stressed about having everything packed.

 Here is a list of what I believe to be essential for road trips with kids